-[Photograph by Literary and Media Committe, TAPMI]
+[Photograph by Literary and Media Committee, TAPMI]

 This is the age of big data.
 We are constantly in quest of more numbers and more complex algorithms to crunch them.
-We seem to believe that this will solve most of the world’s problems - in economy, society and even our personal lives.
-As a corollary, rules of thumb and gut instincts are getting a short shrift.
+We seem to believe that this will solve most of the world’s problems - in the economy, society and even our personal lives.
+As a corollary, rules of thumb and gut instincts are getting short shrift.
 We think they often violate the principles of logic and lead us into making bad decisions.
 We might have had to depend on heuristics and our gut feelings in agricultural and manufacturing era.
-But this is digital age.
+But this is the digital age.
 We can optimise everything.

 That view is increasingly gaining global attention.
 Partly because of the failure of complex models in predicting major events, such as the financial crisis in 2008, and the election of Donald Trump last year.
 Partly because Gigerenzer is backing what he says with some cutting edge research.
 His team at The Center for Adaptive Behavior and Cognition (ABC) at Max Planck Institute for Human Development, Berlin studies the role of heuristics in decision making, in a way that can be coded into a computer programme, tested, and used in the real world.
-In finance, Bank of England is using their insights to design simpler rules to avert banking crisis.
+In finance, the Bank of England is using their insights to design simpler rules to avert a banking crisis.
 In healthcare, medical organisations are working with them to teach risk literacy to doctors and patients so they can evaluate evidence better.
 Artificial intelligence developers are looking up at their work to see if they can make machines think better.

 An adaptive toolbox

-Gigerenzer was in India recently to conduct a seminar, called the Winter School on Bounded Rationality at TA Pai Management Institute, Manipal, where his audience were a skeptical bunch of research scholars from some of the top institutions in India and abroad.
+Gigerenzer was in India recently to conduct a seminar, called the Winter School on Bounded Rationality at TA Pai Management Institute, Manipal, where his audience was a skeptical bunch of research scholars from some of the top institutions in India and abroad.

-Gigerenzer, a tall man sporting a white mustache and possessing the gait of a country gentleman, was in full flow - explaining, clarifying, defending his worldview using a mix of evidence from research, personal anecdotes and a deadpan display of academic confidence.
+Gigerenzer, a tall man sporting a white moustache and possessing the gait of a country gentleman, was in full flow - explaining, clarifying, defending his worldview using a mix of evidence from research, personal anecdotes, and a deadpan display of academic confidence.
 When a finance professor with an obvious love for mathematical analysis said he didn’t agree with Gigerenzer’s views, he replied, “Well, I have three days to convince you”.

 In short, Gigerenzer's arguments go like this.
 There is a big difference between risk and uncertainty.
 You are dealing with risk when you know all the alternatives, outcomes and their probabilities.
 You are dealing with uncertainty when you don’t know all the alternatives, outcomes or their probabilities.

-When you are dealing with risk, complex mathematical models and fine tuning them for optimisation work.
+When you are dealing with risk, complex mathematical models and fine-tuning them for optimisation work.
 However, when you are dealing with uncertainty, they don’t work well, because the world is dynamic.

 What you then need is a set of simple rules of thumb that are robust and gut instincts sharpened by years of experience.
 You need an adaptive toolbox.
 To use the toolbox well, logical rationality - knowing rules such as transitivity and set theorem - won’t suffice.
 What’s needed is ecological rationality, that is knowing which heuristic works in which environment.